The Lost Princess: Synopsis

 Agnes's parents search for their missing daughter only to discover Rosamond lost in the wilderness.
 They tend her back to health and decide to keep her in place of Agnes.
-At first Rosamond genuinely attempts to be good, but she slowly slips back into her old bad habits until she is asked to leave.
+At first Rosamond genuinely attempts to be good, spurred on by her love of animals, but she slowly slips back into her old bad habits until she is asked to leave.
 Rosamond now truly wishes to be a better person and tries to return to the Wise Woman's cottage, only to become lost in the woods.
-The Wise Woman rescues her, and Rosamond begs for her help, having now learned humility.
-The Wise Woman subjects Rosamond to a series of magical trials, all of which she fails; however, the Wise Woman is encouraged to see Rosamond tries all the harder with every new attempt.
-Looking into the magic mirror once more, Rosamond finds her Inner Self has begun to grow beautiful, only to realize the magic mirror is in fact the Wise Woman's eyes and that the Wise Woman has always seen how beautiful she could be.
+The Wise Woman rescues her and Rosamond begs for her help, having now learned humility.
+The Wise Woman subjects Rosamond to a series of magical trials, all of which she fails.
+Finally, she asks the Wise Woman for help in facing these trials and is given aid at a pivotal moment, allowing her to succeed.
+Looking into the magic mirror once more, Rosamond finds her Inner Self has begun to grow beautiful, only to realize the magic mirror is in fact the Wise Woman's eyes and that the Wise Woman has always seen clearly who she is and how beautiful she could be.
 Finally the Wise Woman shows her the way home through the portrait gallery.

 At the palace, Agnes's parents stand accused of kidnapping the lost princess when Rosamond bursts into the courtroom to speak in their defense.
 Rosamond is so altered her parents cannot see she is their daughter.
 The Wise Woman appears and accuses the King and Queen of being so superficial that they cannot recognize goodness when it is standing before them.
 She curses them to be blind until they change their ways.
 Rosamond volunteers to care for them until they are cured.

 The Wise Woman returns Agnes to her parents.
 Because Agnes's parents made her what she is, she is now their punishment.
 The shepherd begs the Wise Woman to teach him how to be a better person and parent, and the Wise Woman agrees to take him to her cottage.
 Before leaving with the shepherd, the Wise Woman promises Rosamond she will always be near if Rosamond needs her.

-Film adaptations

-In 2011, The Lost Princess was adapted into a full-length feature film by an independent filmmaker.